SamCasavant/samcasavant.github.io/_posts/2018-1-22-the-spatializer.markdown

 categories: audio experiments
 ---

-When Isaac Newton first stepped out onto Plymouth Rock, when he saw the fields of bodies and blood that reached out to the horizon, he made a solemn vow.
+When Isaac Newton first stepped out onto Plymouth Rock, he looked out and saw fields of blood and despair.
+This land was not a fertile place, but he would make do.
+After all, he had no other choice.
+He knew what he had done, and so he knew what he must do.
+In penance, he made a sacred vow to himself, a vow to make a world where good could again triumph.
 He vowed that one day someone would write a program to arrange music into physical space by pitch, and that it wouldn't sound like crap.

 Today is the day that I fail to fulfill that vow, once and for all.